skydoves/Balloon/README.md

 ```

 #### ArrowPositionRules
-We can determine the position of the arrow depending on the aligning rules using the `ArrowPositionRules`.<br>
+We can decide the position of the arrow depending on the aligning rules using the `ArrowPositionRules`.<br>
 ```kotlin
 // Align the arrow position depending on an anchor.
 // if `arrowPosition` is 0.5, the arrow will be located in the middle of an anchor.